Red Team (RT) Engagements are scenario-based engagements driven by specific threat goals.

 Threat intelligence-led red team tests mimic the tactics, techniques, and procedures of real-life threat actors who, on the basis of threat intelligence, are perceived as posing a genuine threat to entities.

 A threat intelligence-led red team

-test involves the use of a variety of techniques to simulate an attack on an entity’s critical functions and underlying systems, i.e. roles, processes and technologies.
+a test involves the use of a variety of techniques to simulate an attack on an entity’s critical functions and underlying systems, i.e. roles, processes, and technologies.

 It helps an entity to assess its protection,

 If your organization is looking to perform a Tiber-DK exercise please do not hesitate to contact us